coder/docs/admin/workspace-management/self-contained-builds.md

 stream logs from workspace: Failed to create Container-based Virtual Machine
 ```

-To resolve this error, you will need to copy the `coderd` TLS certificate into
+To resolve this, you will need to copy the `coderd` TLS certificate into
 your Docker image's certificate trust store.
 Below are examples for doing so,
 for the major distributions:

-### Ubuntu and Debian
+### Debian and Ubuntu derived distributions

 ```Dockerfile
 RUN apt-get install -y ca-certificates